-By using a binary tree in which values are stored at the leaf nodes and each node keeps track of how many leaves there are below it, we can quickly achieve logarithmic random access, insertion and deletion in the average case by all operations are linear on the worst case.
-The task now is to balance this tree, but standard binary tree balancing techniques can not be used heavy handedly as the tree has new and specific properties.
+By using a binary tree in which values are stored at the leaf nodes and each node keeps track of how many leaves there are below it, we can quickly achieve logarithmic random access, insertion and deletion in the average case but all operations are linear on the worst case.
+To allow balance the tree, a Red Black Tree is used.
+The Red Black Tree is always balanced and by using its balancing mechanisms and changing it to use the random access system described above, the goal is reached.